-Physician-owned physical therapy practices (POPTs) get a bad rap in the private practice world.
+Physician-owned physical therapy services (POPTS) get a bad rap in the private practice world.
 After all, many independent PTs blame them for dwindling referrals and revenues.
 But, those physicians are doing what every healthcare provider is doing in this challenging healthcare environment: trying to take over the world.
 Just kidding—trying to remain profitable by adding additional revenue streams that benefit their patients.
-So, rather than complain about what others are doing—and what is and isn’t fair—PTs might want to consider taking a page from the POPTs book and adding additional revenue streams to their own practices.
+So, rather than complain about what others are doing—and what is and isn’t fair—PTs might want to consider taking a page from the POPTS book and adding additional revenue streams to their own practices.
 Here are a few ways to do just that:

 Partner with other providers.

 As I wrote here, there’s good reason to consider partnering with non-PT providers.
 After all, the health and wellness industry is booming.
 In fact, according to the Global Wellness Institute, it’s a $3.7 trillion market, globally.
 That’s huge.
 And because physical therapists treat holistically, they’re uniquely well-positioned to offer complementary services that support a patient’s overall health and wellness journey, either beyond—or in conjunction with—PT.
 If you’re wondering which non-PT providers you could partner with, here are a handful I wrote about in greater depth here:

 - Alternative Practitioners: Reiki, Ayurvedic, Traditional Chinese Medicine/Acupuncture

 - Other medical professionals: Psychologists, Medical Doctors, Chiropractors, Naturopaths